CENTER FOR FORENSIC AND CLINICAL PSYCHOLOGY OF NEW JERSEY LLC

 Rhonda Greenberg, Psy.D.
 Forensic Psychology Services for Immigration, Civil and Criminal Issues

 All information disclosed within clinical sessions and the written record pertaining to those sessions, are confidential and may not be revealed to anyone without your written permission, except where disclosure is required by law.
-Disclosure may be required in the following circumstances: when there is a reasonable suspicion of child or elder abuse or neglect; when a patient presents a danger to him/herself or to others; or is gravely disabled.
+Disclosure may be required in the following circumstances: when there is a reasonable suspicion of child or elder abuse or neglect; when a client presents a danger to him/herself or to others; or is gravely disabled.

 Telephone conversations, site visits, report writing and reading, consultation with other professionals, release of information, extended sessions, travel time, etc. will be charged at the standard fee rate, unless otherwise agreed upon.

-If you account becomes unpaid or overdue, and there is no written agreement for a payment plan, Dr. Greenberg may use legal means (court, collection agency, etc.) to recover all fees and collection costs due and payable.
+If your account becomes unpaid or overdue, and there is no written agreement for a payment plan, Dr. Greenberg may use legal means (court, collection agency, etc.) to recover all fees and collection costs due and payable.

 Since the scheduling of an appointment involves the reservations of a time specific for each client, a minimum of 24 hours notice is required for rescheduling or canceling an appointment.